decentraland/bronzeage-node/README.md

 ```

 Not only does the loose coupling make testing easier, it ensures people can
-utilize bcoin for many use cases.
+utilize decentraland for many use cases.

 ### Performance